tomlurge/visionion/README.md

 	 gmed		as		autonomous system			integer			mode
-	 gmed		pex		permitted exit ports		array	integer	mode		some of: 80, 443, 6667 gmed		cc		country code				string			mode		two-letter (ISO 3166-1 alpha-2), upper case b			brp		bridge pool     			string			mode		one of: email,  https,  other b			bre		bridge is in EC2 cloud		boolean			mode b			brt		bridge pluggable transport	array	string	mode [**]	some of: obfs2, obfs3
+	 gmed		pex		permitted exit ports		array	integer	mode		some of: 80, 443, 6667 gmed		cc		country code				string			mode		two-letter (ISO 3166-1 alpha-2), upper case

 	LEGEND --------------------------------------------------------------------
 	in			indicates, for which type of node the field is relevant,